AndriaBeridze/Chess-Bot/README.md

 ### ✅ Strengths

-* Generates moves fairly fast.
+* Generates moves fairly fast
-* Smooth gameplay experience with real-time move validation.
+* Smooth gameplay experience with real-time move validation
-* Handles most tactical and positional scenarios effectively.
+* Handles most tactical and positional scenarios effectively

 ### ❌ Limitations

-* Limited to local play; no online or multiplayer support yet.
+* Limited to local play; no online or multiplayer support yet
-* Struggles in complex endgames with deeper search requirements.
+* Struggles in complex endgames with deeper search requirements
-* Best suited for intermediate-level players; advanced engines outperform it.
+* Best suited for intermediate-level players; advanced engines outperform it

 ## How to Open the Game